isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 **Growing the Financial Sector**

-![Alt text for image on Isomer site](/images/economy/growing-our-economy/img0052.jpg) Skyscrapers at Raffles Place, 1980s; [G P Reichelt Collection, courtesy of National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/bcffdc1f-3c8a-11e4-859c-0050568939ad))
+![Alt text for image on Isomer site](/images/economy/growing-our-economy/img0052.jpg)
+Imag: Skyscrapers at Raffles Place, 1980s; [G P Reichelt Collection/NAS](https://www.nas.gov.sg/archivesonline/photographs/record-details/bcffdc1f-3c8a-11e4-859c-0050568939ad))

 By the 1980s, one area that had become increasingly important to Singapore was the financial sector.
 In the late 1960s, the development of the Asian Dollar Market helped establish Singapore as a leading foreign exchange market after London New York and Tokyo.